 Basically, do exactly as I listed in the first set of instructions, but in reverse!

-We met more people doing the counterclockwise route than the clockwise route, but both are fine.
+We met more people hiking the counterclockwise route than the clockwise route, but both ways are fine.

 If you want to hike through the valley, over some suspension bridges and enjoy the beautiful, lush scenery…but without hiking up to the viewpoint Finca La Montaña at 2,860m, then this route might be for you.

 Follow along as I listed in #1 above and when you arrive at the wooden sign with the big red arrow pointing right and the sign that says “Acaime La Casa de Los Colibris” (the house of the hummingbirds), turn right.